regulus33/MidiFrame/README.md

 ### methods:

-TOOD: describe the methods
+TOOD: describe the methods of this container

 ---

-# MidiFormScraper.js
+# BrowserMidiCollector.js

-We need something to intercept midi events as they come in, store them in midiformscraper and play the videos.
+We need something to intercept midi events as they come in, store them in BrowserMidiCollector and play the videos.

-The MidiFormScraper initializes the listeners for incoming midi data.
+The BrowserMidiCollector initializes the listeners for incoming midi data.

+## TODO

+Test BrowserMidiCollector
+Fix remainging tests.
+Clear notes fields on form change